kzrhodes/Report/Project/README.md

 example.R contains the code used to run the limma analysis in RStudio

-phylo_R_studio_report_code.R contains the code used to create a tree from an correctly aligned .fasta file in RStudio
+phylo_R_studio_report_code.R contains the code used to create a tree from an correctly aligned .fasta file in RStudio.
+The trees were constructed outside of Linux and the images could not be uploaded to Github.

 RNASeq.R contains the code used to run the DESeq2 analysis in RStudio.